danilodiogo/danilodiogo/README.md

 ### <div align="center">I'm Danilo, a full-time passionate Product Manager & Solutions Engineer</div>

-- 🔭 I’m currently working on a B2B (mostly corporate and enterprise) service built with LAMP stack for work, and super secret Golang + React for fun.
+- 🔭 I’m currently working on a B2B (mostly corporate and enterprise) service built with LAMP stack, and super secret Golang + React for fun.

 - 🌱 I’m currently learning about anything and everything